Docs

 Rails UI start page

-From there, you may proceed to configure the app.
+From there, you may proceed to configure your app.